 Coventry City have agreed a deal to groundshare at Northampton's Sixfields Stadium for the next three seasons, BBC Coventry & Warwickshire reports.

-The Sky Blues will no longer play at the Ricoh Arena, despite an offer from the stadium's owners to allow them to do so rent-free next season.
+The Sky Blues will no longer play at the Ricoh Arena, despite an offer from the stadium's owners

 The move is still subject to approval from the Football League.